MAIN PAGE/HOME CONTACT ME

 COMMENTSThe Thin Model (TM) Snorkel introduced in 1952, gave the Parker "51" quite the run for the money.
 These two competitors dominated the American quality pen scene throughout the 1950's.
 The Snorkel's filling mechanism in 1959 would find its way into the big Sheaffer PFM series.
 Mint pen has not met ink.
 Has nib-grade sticker still on gripping section.
 Nib is not marked for flex, but is at least semi-Flex (probably pushing full-flex for this era, but not as flexible as a flex 1920's pen, and the nib does not have "flex" code markings.
 May not be returned if inked or dipped.
 Can be resaced- with some delay in shipping- for additional $30.

-Metal: NM Color: NM CLICK FOR LARGER PIC
+Metal: Mint Color: Mint CLICK FOR LARGER PIC

 Pen 2490F Sheaffer Snorkel Admiral $80